 Unlike injectable collagen, allergic reaction is not a factor for fat because the filler is harvested from your own body.
 There is however, a small risk of infection and other infrequent complications.

-Dr. Howrigan may recommend fat grafting to fill in areas of the face that have lost volume over time.
+Dr. Howrigan may recommend fat grafting in Boston to fill in areas of the face that have lost volume over time.
 Some common indications include:

 Both the donor and recipient sites are numbed with local anesthesia.
 Sedation can be used as well.
 If you elect to use sedation, be sure to arrange for a ride home after your treatment.